sizious/dc-chain/doc/mingw/mingw.md

 ## Removing the MSYS heap patch ##

-After your toolchain is ready, please don't forget to replace the patched `msys-1.0.dll` with its original version (i.e. the patched file `SHA-1` is `4f7c8eb2d061cdf4d256df624f260d0e58043072`).
+After your toolchains is ready, please don't forget to replace the patched `msys-1.0.dll` with its original version (i.e. the patched file `SHA-1` is `4f7c8eb2d061cdf4d256df624f260d0e58043072`).